Need fresh YouTube video ideas for your channel in 2017?

 - Come up with 5 ideas on the things your business does differently to everyone else.
 In particular, highlight the 5 key things your business does differently to your competitors.

 - Have you got an inspirational story to share?
 Stories are extremely memorable and strengthen people’s view of your company and brand.
+Release the inner Spielberg in you and create some short films.

 - What advice would you give to people starting your business?
 You can become a mentor and position your company as the expert as a result.